Create Your Free Account

 Cryptocurrency is an increasingly popular part of investment portfolios.
 Capital Gains Tax comes into play when you dispose of your cryptocurrency through one of the methods above.

-Digital wallets can contain different types of cryptocurrency, and while they all fall under a broad category, each type is actually regarded as its own CGT asset.
+Digital wallets can contain different types of cryptocurrencies, and while they all fall under a broad category, each type is actually regarded as its own CGT asset.

 Thus, when you trade one cryptocurrency for another, you are effectively disposing of one, and acquiring another.
 Because cryptocurrency is regarded as property, the value of the cryptocurrency is based on the market value of the currency on the day it was acquired or traded.

-To calculate the Capital Gains Tax you would look at the market value of the cryptocurrency you acquire at the time of transaction.
+To calculate the Capital Gains Tax, you would look at the market value of the cryptocurrency you acquire at the time of the transaction.

-It’s important to note, if you have multiple digital wallets in which you store your cryptocurrency, transferring from one to another is tax-free.
+It is important to note if you have multiple digital wallets in which you store your cryptocurrency, transferring from one to another is tax-free.
 However, where you pay for transfer fees in cryptocurrency, these transactions will constitute disposals and may be taxable.

 Gifting crypto, even if you do not receive payment for it, is still considered a disposal.
 As such, it is subject to capital gains tax.
-If you are on the receiving end, you do not have to pay tax when you receive the cryptocurrency, however if you dispose of it, that is when capital gains tax will be applied.
+If you are on the receiving end, you do not have to pay tax when you receive the cryptocurrency, however, if you dispose of it, that is when capital gains tax will be applied.
 If you are donating to a deductible gift recipient, you can claim the donated amount in dollars as a deduction on your tax return.

 It’s essential to know the value of your cryptocurrency in Australian dollars to work out your capital gain or loss by assessing this information through a reputable online exchange.